Create an emergency plan, including how you to evacuate your home. Be sure to practice this plan.

-Install smoke and carbon monoxide detectors within 15 feet of each bedroom entrance.
-Check the batteries at least twice a year, like during daylight saving times.
+Install smoke and carbon monoxide alarms where you sleep and on every level of your home.
+Check the batteries at least twice a year, such as during daylight saving times.

 Consider renter's insurance if you rent an apartment.

 Keep your lawn, trees, and plants well watered.

 Inspect and remove old or dead vegetation and debris from around your property, including roofs, crawlspaces, vents, decks, etc., to reduce fire fuel.

 Create islands of vegetation and remove large bushes under trees so that fire does not have a path to your house.
 Do not plant trees and plants too close to structures and under overhangs or eaves.

 Properly dispose of trash and debris, removing furniture, boxes and other material from your property.

 Avoid building structures with combustible materials.